ccmdesign/gender-stem/src/es/chapters/report/appendix.md

 ### Transforming Institutions to Advance women leaders in Science Technology Engineering and Mathematics (SISTARS): lessons from Ghana and Kenya*

 #### Background
 The SISTARS project focuses on addressing the underrepresentation of women in leadership roles within STEM fields, particularly in the water-related sectors of Ghana and Kenya.
 Despite various national and institutional policies aimed at promoting gender equality, women continue to face significant barriers in advancing to leadership positions.
-These barriers include societal expectations, stereotypes, and systemic biases that hinder women's career progression.
-The project aims to assess and strengthen policies that support women's inclusion in leadership roles, recognizing that diverse leadership teams enhance performance, innovation, and decision-making.
+These barriers include societal expectations, stereotypes, and systemic biases that hinder women’s career progression.
+The project aims to assess and strengthen policies that support women’s inclusion in leadership roles, recognizing that diverse leadership teams enhance performance, innovation, and decision-making.

 ### Objectives
 - Assess Policy and Systemic Institutional Factors: Evaluate the existing policies and systemic institutional factors that provide opportunities for women to attain leadership roles in water-related sectors.